Darbuki/dar-vcita/README.md

 terrafrom - the module for creating a kubernetes cluster and deploying the said helm chart.

 Requirments :
-VM machine you have access to with specs of : at least 2GB RAM ( 4GB RAM and 2vCPUs are preferred ) Git and Terraform installed
+VM machine you have access to with specs of : at least 2GB RAM ( 4GB RAM and 2vCPUs are preferred ) and docker installed.
+The VM will be used as our host.